If you are planning to visit the NINO Library and/or the NINO Research Centre in 2023-2024, please take note.

 De fotocollectie van Frank Scholten is gecatalogiseerd en gedigitaliseerd, en is vrij beschikbaar via UBL Digitale Collecties.
 De collectie is al sinds 2007 opgeslagen in de geklimatiseerde foto-opslag van de Universiteitsbibliotheek.

-De vakreferenten en de medewerkers van het NINO-onderzoekscentrum verhuizen, samen met onze collega’s van het Leiden Institute for Area Studies, naar onze nieuwe locatie in Cluster Zuid in zomer 2024.
+De vakreferenten en de medewerkers van het NINO-onderzoekscentrum verhuizen, samen met onze collega’s van het Leiden Institute for Area Studies, naar onze nieuwe locatie in het Herta Mohr-gebouw in zomer 2024.

 Online info & social media